Spimy/muse-cli/README.md

 <details>
 <summary>Queue and Video Clearing</summary>

-- Clear Whole Queue or Video at Specified Index:\
+- Clear the whole queue or a specific music at a specified index:\
     ![Clear queue](https://i.imgur.com/HNyBvCN.png)

 </details>